3D Printing Spinning Tops & Braille Blocks at South Meadow School

 Currently I have two classes that started in September and two other classes that started at the beginning of our second quarter.
 The older classes are currently finishing up the pens and will be making Christmas ornaments for a tree for a local community tree festival, and the new class will start with a key chain and then continue on to the Braille cubes.
 Students have the opportunity to be with me for four years, so it will be exciting to see how far they can go with the class.

 What would you say the key challenges are of 3D printing in education?

 Key challenges for me include time and trying to fit the students into my schedule.
 I only get to see the students for one 45 minute block every six school days.
 Students need to come in extra or do the work at home.
 I have a deadline so I can print all at the same time, but that doesn’t happen all the time.
 There are also times when I simply need more hours in the day to print.
 I do have two printers.

 What advice would you give to other teachers looking to introduce 3D printing in the classroom?

 Go slow with a small group first and learn how long it takes to print for the students.
 Also, print their mistakes so they can see what they need to fix.
 I also tell the students that, just like with anything else, you need to practice and practice to get better.

 In your opinion, what does the future hold for 3D printing in education?

 I see so many nice things coming out of 3D printing.
 Students in different grade levels can be successful.
 It teaches perseverance to get things right.
 Following directions at first is necessary to learn the skill, and then you can explore.
 The concept of 3D printing is becoming a part of many jobs, so this skill will help them be successful in our changing world.

 A big thank you to Michelle for her time.
-It has been fantastic to follow her journey and support students with PrintLab Classroom curriculum.
-If you'd like to learn more about the curriculum, click here to try a free lesson!
+It has been fantastic to follow her journey and support students with PrintLab curriculum.
+If you’d like to learn more about the curriculum, click here to start a free trial!